 I noticed that I felt much more relaxed when I was at home.
 I realised that I was in a state of heightened alertness for the whole five weeks of camping.
 Even without being fully aware of it, I was scanning what was going on around, day and night.
 At home, I felt like I could close the door and switch off the radar.
 I felt safe and held.

 I often remember that experience when I think about boundaries and children.
-I believe that children need boundaries and when we set them, they can relax into them and get on with their business of growing up.
+I believe that children need boundaries, and when we set them, they can relax into them and get on with their business of growing up.
 They feel safe and held.

-If clear boundaries is a healthy, helpful thing, why do children test them so much?
+If clear boundaries are a healthy, helpful thing, why do children test them so much?
 I believe that often it’s because they need to know that they can trust us to hold that boundary for them, to keep them safe.

 There is an art and science to setting boundaries clearly, kindly and staying connected with your child as you do that.